gabyx/ApproxMVBB/README.md

 Licensing
 --------------------------

-This source code is released under GPL License Version 3.0.
-(I might change the License to Boost/MIT depending on the owners of the depending source coder, yet to discuss)
+This source code is released under MPL 2.0.

 ---------------------------
 Author and Acknowledgements